It's been a while since we looked into the most active web crawlers and bots on the web.

 The most active crawlers are page preview bots

-With over 12% of the total visits counted, "Facebookexternalhit" has been busy crawling pages that people share on the the platform.
+With over 8.7% of the total visits counted, "Facebookexternalhit" has been busy crawling pages that people share on the the platform, but not quite as busy as the first three months of the year, when its share was 12% of the overall hit count.

-When a link is pasted, Facebook quickly crawls the target page and pull information such as title, description and preview/featured images, as below:
+When a link is pasted, Facebook crawl the target page and pull information such as title, description and preview/featured images, as below:

 The Facebook crawler UAs seen most often are: